Singham Again

-Singham Again is a 2024 Indian Hindi-language action film written and directed by Rohit Shetty, who also co-produced it under Rohit Shetty Picturez, alongside Reliance Entertainment, Jio Studios and Devgn Films.
-Based on an original story ideated by Kshitij Patwardhan, the film stars Ajay Devgn in the title role, alongside Kareena Kapoor Khan, Ranveer Singh, Akshay Kumar, Deepika Padukone, Tiger Shroff, Arjun Kapoor and Jackie Shroff.
-It is the fifth installment of Shetty's Cop Universe franchise.
+Singham Again is a 2024 Indian Hindi-language action film written, directed, and co-produced by Rohit Shetty.
+The film stars Ajay Devgn in the title role, alongside Akshay Kumar, Ranveer Singh, Deepika Padukone, Tiger Shroff, Kareena Kapoor Khan, Arjun Kapoor (in his penultimate film role before hiatus from acting) and Jackie Shroff, while Salman Khan makes a cameo appearance.
+A sequel to Singham (2011) and Singham Returns (2014), it is the fifth installment of Shetty's Cop Universe franchise.

 The film was announced in September 2017 under the working title Singham 3, and the official title was announced in December 2022.
 Principal photography began in September 2023, and wrapped in September 2024.
 The film was shot in Mumbai, Hyderabad, Kashmir and Sri Lanka.
-Ravi Basrur composed the film's soundtrack and background score, replacing Shetty's franchise collaborator Amar Mohile for the original score, with Thaman S. guest-composing a song; lyrics for the songs were penned by Swanand Kirkire, who returned from the 2011 original, with Kumaar as guest lyricist for a song.
-As the first instalment in the franchise to not feature brothers Farhad Samji and Sajid Samji as writers, the film ranks among the most expensive Indian films and is also one of the most expensive non-English-language film ever made.
-At the time of its release, it ranked third amongst the list of the most expensive Hindi films.
+Ravi Basrur composed the film's soundtrack and background score, replacing Shetty's franchise collaborator Amar Mohile for the original score, with Thaman S. serving as a guest composer.
+The lyrics were penned by Swanand Kirkire, who also returned to the franchise after Singham, with Kumaar as guest lyricist.
+Made on a budget of ₹350-375 crore, the film is one of the most expensive Indian films made.